Globalieum

 What’s the best way to choose a VPN for China?

 Look for obfuscated servers, stealth modes, a transparent privacy policy, independent audits, and a track record of working in China.
-Nordvpn in China Your Ultimate Guide to Downloading and Staying Connected
+Why Your Ubiquiti VPN Isn’t Connecting and How to Fix It

 Sources: